kashi618/ZenZone/Project WriteUp.md

 - Explain a problem that was encountered during the implementation, and how you overcame the problem
 - Select and explain some vital/important parts of the code Supported using screenshots of the code
-## Evaluation
+## Evaluation (12)
 - Compare finished project and how it followed or didn't follow the breif requirements
-- Consider how it met the needs of the end user(s) that i referred to in sec
+- Consider how it met the needs of the end user(s) that i referred to in the invesitagtion stage
+- Suggest how the code or project can be iterated on, or improved on.
 ## References
+- References used
 ## Summary Word Count
+- Word count for each section